graphframes/graphframes/docs/user-guide.md

 ## Shortest paths

-Computes shortest paths to the given set of landmark vertices, where landmarks are specified by vertex ID.
+Computes shortest paths from each vertex to the given set of landmark vertices, where landmarks are specified by vertex ID.
+Note that this takes edge direction into account.

 See [Wikipedia](https://en.wikipedia.org/wiki/Shortest_path_problem) for background.